Scanning the shelves in Michaels with a 55% coupon in hand, I looked around for something I could make an easy, do-it-yourself banner with.

-I was ecstatic to find the burlap ribbon during this project - knowing I had the perfect use for it.
+Ecstatic to find the burlap ribbon during this project, I knew I had the perfect use for it.
 And, I love that I got it when it was a great price.
-That's why I love stocking up on craft supplies :)
+That’s why I love stocking up on craft supplies 🙂

 So, I lined up my stripes and shamrocks in the order I liked and flipped them over for gluing.